-Where an allegation is made against an independent freelance worker/contractor, the organisation will make a referral to Social Work and the Police.
-The primary concern of the organisation will be the protection of the child or young person.
-Primecare Health Ltd has the right to suspend the contract with any freelance worker/contractor whilst an external investigation is being carried out by the appropriate external agency.
+Where an allegation is made against an independent freelance employee/contractor, the organisation will make a referral to Social Work and the Police.
+The primary concern of the organisation will be the protection of the young individual.
+Primecare Health Ltd has the right to suspend the contract with any freelance employee/contractor whilst an external investigation is being carried out by the appropriate external agency.